rogerjdeangelis/-utl-is-the-file-a-sas-v5-transport-or-a-cport-file-or-is-the-transport-file-corrupted/README.md

                                                                   |_|
     ;
-    * If you cannot create the sas transport datasets using the sas code above you can use the R code below to download and decode code;
+    * If you cannot create the sas transport datasets using the sas code above you can use the R code below to download and decode code.
-    * Note GitHub does not support binary downloads so I have created a base64 encoded version on the binary v5 transport file;
+    * Note GitHub does not support binary downloads so I have created a base64 encoded version on the binary v5 transport file.
     * The encoded version at https://tinyurl.com/2cpwhja6 can be decoded into the binary v5 transport file sasxpt.xpt;

-    * binary download of the v5 transport file;
+    * binary download of the v5 transport file R code;
     %utl_submit_r64('

     # remove output xpt file if it exists;
     url<-"https://tinyurl.com/2cpwhja6";
     xpt="d:/xpt/sasxpt.xpt";